twin-bridges/ansible-ons/day3/debugging/debugging_ex2.md

 2. Validate that the ONLY VLANs on that switch are the five VLANs that you just configured and the eight default VLANs (VLANs 1 - 7).

-3. Have the playbook fail with a clear error message if any additional VLANs are configured on that switch.
+3. Have the Playbook fail with a clear error message if any additional VLANs are configured on that switch.